blazium-engine/blazium-docs/contributing/workflow/bisecting_regressions.rst

     :ref:`Double-check the output file name <doc_introduction_to_the_buildsystem_resulting_binary>`
     in ``bin/`` to make sure you're actually running the binary you've just compiled.
-    Different Godot versions will output binaries with different names.
+    Different Blazium versions will output binaries with different names.

 If the build **still** exhibits the bug, run the following command: